Venkat5452/Patient-Dashboard-FrontEnd/README.md

-# Healthcare Management Application
+# Patient Health Dashboard for Prior Authorization Application

-This project is a healthcare management application designed to manage patient data effectively and facilitate prior authorization requests.
+This project is a Patient Health Dashboard for Prior Authorization application designed to manage patient data effectively and facilitate prior authorization requests.
 Built with **React.js**, **Bootstrap**, and **CSS**, this application allows healthcare professionals to authenticate, manage patients, and submit authorization requests seamlessly.

 ## Deployed Application